 While the Covid-19 pandemic has hit the human population hard, our furry friends have had a completely different experience.
-Many of us are spending more time indoors with our pets while we work from home.
+Many of us spend more time indoors with our pets while working from home.
 Even if you’re not in a lockdown, a lot of workplaces are opting for partial work-from-home opportunities for employees.

 Personally, my pets have been a huge help to me when in and out of lockdowns, dealing with uncertainty, and being a welcome distraction.
 Our pets can have an incredibly positive impact on our health.
-They can lift our mood if we are feeling a bit low, and if you own a dog, they can give us the excuse needed to go outside and get some exercise.
+They can lift our mood if we are feeling a bit low, and if we own a dog, they can give us the excuse to go outside and exercise.

 It’s pretty clear that we benefit from being around our pets more, but is the feeling mutual?
 Let’s take a closer look.

 Most dogs are thrilled to have us around more.
-For the most part, dogs are loving having their owners home all the time.
-They get to go on more walks, they get more one-on-one attention, and they enjoy having a presence in the house, even if they are napping the majority of the time.
+For the most part, dogs love having their owners home all the time.
+They get to go on more walks, get more one-on-one attention, and enjoy having a presence in the house, even if they are napping most of the time.

 Working from home means that the general routine is a bit different.
-Where once upon a time you might have squeezed in a walk before or after work, now you might be taking your dog out a few times a day.
+Where once upon a time, you might have squeezed in a walk before or after work, now you might be taking your dog out a few times a day.
 While most dogs love this, others are a little more sensitive to their routine being changed.
-Senior dogs in particular can become anxious when their routine changes suddenly, while a lack of strict routine with puppies can result in lots of behavioural issues down the track.
+Senior dogs, in particular, can become anxious when their routine changes suddenly, while a lack of strict routine with puppies can result in many behavioural issues.